jasonh-n-austin/jasonh-n-austin.github.io/source/_posts/2015-01-22-a-new-chapter-on-youtube.markdown

 My biggest backlog of unfinished posts is on common API design mistakes, which a friend helped me label ["Not Good APIs"](https://www.youtube.com/playlist?list=PLmi7Sd1Nw3uljsMw9WE2lXE42cdZ0nEsH) (I laughed for days after he suggested it).
 As such, the first video is part of this series, titled ["REST API Design: Avoid future proofing with the JSON junk drawer"](https://www.youtube.com/watch?v=-MBXsmSrKE8&list=TLUxDYVMx3C_s).

-The community response has been amazing, including a [video reply](https://www.youtube.com/watch?v=Eib2IXVEq-E) from my friend Kin Lane, "The API Evangelist".
+The community response has been amazing, including a [video reply](https://www.youtube.com/watch?v=Eib2IXVEq-E) from my friend Kin Lane, "[The API Evangelist](http://apievangelist.com)".
 The fact that he and I were able to discuss important design concepts, and the future of APIs.json in the public space was really exciting for me.

 I'm still hoping to get some writing done this year, but it's probably going to take me some time to get fast at my production process for video.
 Until then, see you on Youtube!

+Here's the first episode from the channel, enjoy!
+{% youtube oWSKdadSsmQ %}